-Your symptoms will usually get better when the motion stops, but they may carry on for a few days.
-Symptoms also tend to get better or go away completely on long trips, such as on a ship as you adapt to the motion.
+Your symptoms will usually get better when you stop moving, but may carry on for a few hours.
+They tend to get better or go away completely on long trips, such as on a ship, as you adapt to the motion.

 Always read the patient information leaflet that comes with your medicine.
 If you have any questions, ask your pharmacist or GP for advice.

 If you have severe travel sickness, your GP may prescribe hyoscine as a skin patch (Scopoderm TTS).
 You stick the patch onto the skin behind your ear five or six hours before you travel.
-It can prevent travel sickness for up to three days.
-The patches are only suitable for adults and children over 10.
+This can prevent travel sickness for up to three days.
+The patches should only be used by adults and children over 10 years.

-Ginger is a herbal remedy that some people take for travel sickness and also for morning sickness in pregnancy.
-As with acupressure, there haven’t been many studies on how well it really works so it’s not possible to say.
-But if you want to try it, you can take ginger in many ways, such as in tea or as capsules that contain ginger powder.
+Some people use ginger as a herbal remedy for travel sickness.
+But there’s also little research to show this works.
+If you want to try it, you can use ginger in many ways, such as in tea or as capsules that contain ginger powder.